photo: Carlos R. Garcia

 Actions & Results:

-• Osa Conservation is leading a conservation effort that mobilizes citizen scientists, community members, ecotourism operators, park administrators and multiple NGOs.
+• Osa Conservation (OC) is leading a conservation effort that mobilizes citizen scientists, community members, ecotourism operators, park administrators and multiple NGOs.
 Actions include installing an acoustic monitoring system in the forest canopy, which along with the Osa Camera Trap Network, serves as the rainforest’s eyes and ears and enhances the effectiveness of guardaparques.
 Community participation is key to better understanding and influencing the socio-cultural dimensions of conservation in the region and for collecting the requisite scientific data.

 • Twelve forest acoustic monitoring devices were deployed in 2018.
 Three of these are streaming live and you can get the Rainforest Connection App on iOS or Android to listen to the calming noises of the rainforest at Osa Verde Biological Station, Golfo Dulce Forest Reserve, and Corcovado National Park.
 In addition, 25,000 native forest trees and over 13,600 mangrove trees (of four species) were planted, and 280 bird boxes were also installed in 2018.

 • Monitoring and enforcement activities conducted in 2018, in collaboration with local Community Biological Monitoring Groups, the Department of Protection and Control of the Ministry of Environment and Energy of Costa Rica (MINAE), and Special Police Units, resulted in two police operatives around Corcovado National Park that led to the arrests of several people carrying out illegal gold mining and hunting activities in the region.